 The Web has become an indispensable instrument in the daily life for business activities, learning, entertainment, communication, etc. Offer of products and services to Internet users is practically unlimited, nevertheless, this apparent advantage is also a great drawback due to the fact that the Web provides from multiple sources a great quantity of heterogeneous information difficult to handle and interpret.
 In this context, data mining methods arise as efficient tools for helping users in the recovery of suitable information, products or services from the Web.
 For that reason, recommender systems have become very popular in recent years, mainly in the e-commerce sites, although they are increasing in importance in other areas such as e-learning, tourism, news pages, etc.

-WASMM aims at providing a forum for the presentation and discussion of the advances achieved in the web mining field.
+WASMM aims at providing a forum for the presentation and discussion of the advances achieved in the web and social media mining fields.